-At September 30, 2013 and 2012, the Company had no debt outstanding.
-At September 30, 2013, there was no credit facility in place.
+At September 30, 2015 and 2014, the Company had no debt outstanding.
+At September 30, 2015, there was no credit facility in place.
 The Company does not currently require a credit facility but continues to evaluate its needs and options for such a facility.

-The Company's marketable securities are invested in stocks, mutual funds, exchange traded funds, government securities and corporate and municipal bonds through a professional investment advisor.
+The Company's marketable securities are invested in cash and money funds, stocks, mutual funds, exchange traded funds, and government securities through a professional investment advisor.
 Investment securities are exposed to various risks, such as interest rate, market and credit risks.
 Due to the level of risk associated with certain investment securities and the level of uncertainty related to changes in the value of securities, it is possible that changes in these risk factors could have an adverse material impact on the Company's results of operations or equity.